Please enable JavaScript in your browser to use this page.

 We have limited funding for this type of work and all the works in the programme have been through rigorous prioritisation and options appraisals to ensure we get best value for money whilst taking into account local issues.
 Each scheme has had machine and visual surveys, analysis of revenue expenditure, and safety inspection records all assessed to determine the priority and best approach to use.

-There are two types of works that we carry out.
+There are three types of works that we carry out.
 Expand the sections below to find out a bit more about them.

 Surfacing and reconstruction works